These Designers and Retailers Are Raising Money for LA Wildfire Relief

 Another L.A.-based brand, Emily P. Wheeler, is donating 100 percent of the proceeds from the sale of its amethyst and purple enamel heart-shaped stud earrings to the California Community Foundation.

-Wheeler chose these earrings because purple is a color of the city’s basketball team, the L.A.
+Wheeler chose these earrings because purple is one of the colors of the city’s basketball team, the L.A.
 Lakers.

 For the next three months, jewelry brand Roen will donate 5 percent of proceeds from sales of pieces in its “Laguna” collection to the GoFundMe-organized Wildfire Relief Fund and the Pasadena Humane Society.